mrboiisthebest/william_2025/navigation/about.md

     var living_in_the_world = [
-        {"flag": "0/01/Flag_of_California.svg", "greeting": "Hey", "description": "Im from here!"}, {"flag": "f/f3/Flag_of_Russia.svg", "greeting": "Hi", "description": "My mom was born here"}, {"flag": "4/45/Flag_of_Ireland.svg", "greeting": "Luck of the irish", "description": "Part of my dads side of the family is from here"}, {"flag": "e/ef/Flag_of_Hawaii.svg", "greeting": "Aloha", "description": "Hawaii - 2 years"}, ];
+        {"flag": "0/01/Flag_of_California.svg", "greeting": "Hey", "description": "Im from here!"}, {"flag": "f/f3/Flag_of_Russia.svg", "greeting": "Hi", "description": "My mom was born here"}, {"flag": "4/45/Flag_of_Ireland.svg", "greeting": "Luck of the irish", "description": "Part of my dads side of the family is from here"}
+    ];

     // 3a.
 Consider how to update style count for size of container